 North Korea Leads Global Crypto Hack Surge in First Half of 2025

-Global cryptocurrency crime is accelerating, and stolen funds by North Korea are making 2025 poised to become the worst year on record, according to a new industry study.
+Global cryptocurrency crime is accelerating, and funds stolen by North Korea are poised to make 2025 the worst year on record, according to a new industry study.

-In the first half of the year, more than $2.17 billion had been taken from cryptocurrency services, surpassing the total amount stolen in all of 2024.
-Additionally, 17 percent more had been taken year-to-date than the previous worst year on record: 2022.
+In the first half of 2025, more than $2.17 billion was stolen from cryptocurrency services, surpassing the total amount stolen in all of 2024.
+Additionally, 17 percent more had been taken year-to-date than the previous worst year on record of 2022.

-A February crypto theft, the largest in history, accounts for about 70 percent of this year’s stolen funds.
+A February crypto theft, the largest in history, accounted for about 70 percent of this year’s stolen funds.

 North Korea’s Lazarus Group, a state-sponsored hacking entity, employed an elaborate multi-faceted scheme to steal $1.5 billion from Dubai-based crypto exchange Bybit….